ucsd-cse8a-w21/ucsd-cse8a-w21.github.io/index.md

 course.
 So if you check the schedule at the beginning of the week, you'll know when all reading quizzes, programming assignments, etc. will be due.

+Zoom only saves the recordings for up to 30 days, so if the recording links expire, please to go Canvas - Media Gallery for the videos.
+For each video, you can click on the Attachment tab to download the chat messages file.

 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQTwtGMeOD89lOwKQpMbDj97UqxUCQr6e3k3rOwhjtQfiBCVyHlGFni9C56EXDaq6vMR5tNigeYd8ou/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false" style="border: none; border-top: 1px solid grey; border-spacing: 2px" width="100%" height="800px"></iframe>

 ## Open Lab and Help Hours